 This amount is calculated using the three MRR types above.
 Here is the net new MRR formula:

-While MRR might seem like a big picture metric that impacts the business high-level, it's just as important to individual sales reps as it is for management.
+While MRR might seem like a big-picture metric that impacts the business at a high level, it’s just as important to individual sales reps as it is for management.

 1. Tracking Performance